AnthonyByansi/SpeakUp-BCI/SpeakUp-BCI/USAGE.md

 ## Contributing

 If you would like to contribute to SpeakUp-BCI, please refer to the CONTRIBUTING.md file for information on how to get started.

+## License

+SpeakUp-BCI is released under the MIT License.
+Please see the LICENSE.md file for more information.